gangely/gea/jnz/README.md

 # jnz
-some files used to test the JeeNode Zero
+some file(s) used to test the JeeNode Zero

 working with [JeeLabs Forth Library](https://github.com/jeelabs/embello/tree/master/explore/1608-forth)

-## tmp36.fs

-usage:

-    adc-init  ok.
-    tmp36 .temp 17.9 ok.
-    show-tmp36 TMP36 sample: 838 -- voltage: 675 mV -- temp: 17.5°C ok.

 ## oled.fs

-original file from JeeLabs site modified to comment starting the demo
+original file from JeeLabs site modified:

+* proper greeting
+* comment starting the demo

     \ 1234 ms go

-while it is possible to stop it, doing so left input without effect
+while it is possible to stop it, doing so left input frozen